 Trying to find a full-time job should be a constant effort during this period.
 But if there are no results, it's time to be open to other types of employment, even those you wouldn't have considered before.
 Freelancing is an excellent option, as long as your skills are compatible with this type of work.

 Temp jobs can also be an alternative, and a specialized agency can help you find them.
 It will probably be quite different from your previous working experience, but it will be helpful as long as it brings you any income.
-It's essential to keep looking for opportunities online and be prepared to fight significant competition.
+It's essential to keep looking for opportunities and be prepared to fight significant competition.
 One of our most popular blog posts on the top 7 ways Canadians can make $1000 a month online can potently help you find new sources of income

 Community Food Programs